What is a partner ecosystem and why should you want one?

 • Managed service providers.
 These partners provide services that help your customers to implement or manage your technology.
 For instance, website building software Squarespace partners with independent designers who offer to build clients’ websites using the platform.

-These are brands or individuals who help you to promote your product and expand your reach through partner marketing, whether directly or indirectly.
-Alongside traditional marketing partners like affiliates, they might include:
+Some ecosystems are made up of partners that can help a brand to promote its product and expand its reach through partner marketing, whether directly or indirectly.
+Alongside traditional marketing partners like affiliates, here are some examples of the kinds of partners a technology company might work with:

 • Vendor management consultants.
 A vendor management consultant helps businesses to decide on their technology strategy, select their technology vendors and implement those technologies.
 They can be invaluable advocates for B2B technology companies.

 • Referrers.
 A referral agreement is a partnership where the referrer agrees to send customers to your brand in exchange for a reward (usually a fee).
-Often, referrers operating in this space are businesses that provide complementary but non-competing technologies.
+Often, referrers operating in the technology sector are businesses that provide complementary but non-competing technologies.

 • Comparison or listing sites.
 These industry-specific partners list and, sometimes review, technologies.
 They often have a great deal of influence over your end customer.